Online Bidding for Contextual First-Price Auctions with Budgets under One-Sided Information Feedback: Introduction

+Our main contribution is a novel bidding algorithm for contextual first-price auctions with budget constraints (Algorithm~\ref{alg:budget-bidding}), achieving $\tilde{O}(\sqrt{T})$ regret (Theorem~\ref{thm:main-regret}).
+This result advances the literature in several ways:

+\textbf{a) Contextual Bidding with Budgets:} \cite{han2025optimal} achieves $\tilde{O}(\sqrt{T})$ regret with one-sided feedback, but without budgets or contexts. \cite{wang2023learning} attains the same rate with budgets, but without contexts.
+Our setting captures realistic market heterogeneity where competition varies with observable contexts.

+\textbf{b) Removing Distributional Assumptions:} While \cite{badanidiyuru2023learning} studied contextual first-price auctions, achieving $O(\sqrt{T})$-type regret, their analysis assumes the noise distribution $G$ is known.
+We remove this impractical assumption, operating with both $\alpha$ and $G$ unknown.

+\textbf{c) Novel Estimation Technique:} Contextual pricing with one-sided feedback requires learning from censored observations.
+We develop a robust regression method based on conditional quantile invariance constraints (Algorithm~\ref{alg:quantile}), proving an estimation error bound of $\tilde{O}(|A|^{-1/2})$, matching the optimal rate.
+This technique is of independent interest and applicable to other problems.

-In summary, to the best of our knowledge, this is the first work to study repeated first-price auctions that simultaneously incorporate budget constraints, contextual competitors, and one-sided information feedback.
-This unique intersection creates a realistic but challenging environment where standard estimators fail due to the complex nature of censored, context-dependent data.
-To address this, we introduce a novel robust regression algorithm based on conditional quantile invariance constraints.
-This methodological innovation allows us to reconstruct competitor behavior without knowing the underlying noise distribution, enabling us to achieve an optimal $\tilde{O}(\sqrt{T})$ regret bound in a setting where prior approaches are inapplicable.
+In summary, this is the first work to simultaneously incorporate budget constraints, contextual competitors, and one-sided feedback in repeated first-price auctions.
+This intersection creates a challenging setting where standard estimators fail, which we address with a novel robust regression algorithm based on conditional quantile invariance constraints.
+This innovation enables us to reconstruct competitor behavior without knowing the underlying noise distribution, achieving optimal $\tilde{O}(\sqrt{T})$ regret where prior approaches are inapplicable.